You are here

 There is a quick transition from a typically warm September and early October to a much colder November.
 So even though the average temperature is 8C (46F), there’s lots of variation.

-Expect a total of 33 cm (12.6 in) of snow, most of it at higher altitudes, and 370 hours of sun.
+Expect a total of 33 cm (12.6 in) of snow in Nelson and 370 hours of sun.
+Up in the mountains, fall brings copious amounts of eary season powder.
 Because of that snow, for the eager skiers, there can sometimes be some fine early-season skiing before December arrives.

 Snow.
 Lots of glorious, white, puffy snow.
 Winter here isn’t a season, as much as a celebration.
 On city streets and local hillsides, look forward to frolicking in an average of 172 cm (64 in) of snow.
 In the mountains, at the region’s many alpine skiing and snowboarding, cat skiing, heli-skiing and snowmobiling areas, it can snow far, far more.
 Whitewater enjoys up to 40 feet!
 (Over 1,200 centimetres.)